Skip to main content

 ProcessBody=Yes

-• An expression in parenthesis is "captured" for use in the event and will replace the string [[1]] in the event.
-The second expression in parenthesis will replace [[2]] and so on.
+• An expression in parentheses is captured for use in the event and replaces [[1]].
+The second expression in parentheses replaces [[2]], and so on.

-• Expressions in parentheses can be numbers or strings.
+• Expressions in parentheses can match numbers or strings.
 For example:

 Example